Home 9 Living in Florence, Italy 9 Find a Home in Florence

 Frugal Grandmas

-In the 1960s, Italy shifted dramatically and quickly from being relatively poor with a small powerful elite to having a booming middle class.
+In the 1960s, Italy shifted dramatically and quickly from being relatively poor with a small, powerful elite to having a booming middle class.
 They called it the “economic miracle.”
 Sensible, frugal women at the time invested the sudden increased wealth in property, buying and eventually paying off the apartments that weren’t already in the hands of the ancient aristocracy.
-Today’s youth and middle-aged face a dumpy economy, with monthly salaries in the €1000 to €2000 range, which is much like the range of rents for a decent apartment.
-For many, this problematic math works out only because they pay no rent as they inherited apartments from their frugal grandmas.
-I’m sure the grandfathers were involved too but I always hear how everyone is either living in or renting out la casa della nonna [grandma’s house].
+Today’s youth and middle-aged face a dumpy economy, with monthly salaries in the €1000 to €2000 range, similar to the range of rent for a decent apartment.
+For many, this problematic math only works out because they inherited apartments from their frugal grandmas and pay no rent.
+I’m sure the grandfathers were involved, too, but I always hear how everyone is either living in or renting out “la casa della nonna” [grandma’s house].

 If you’re moving to Florence from abroad, we strongly suggest renting a temporary place so you can look in person.
-Contact us for some suggested short-term rentals.
-If grandma’s house is nice and comfortable, not mosquito-infested, light-starved, or plop in the midst of choking throng of tourists, her grandchild often lives there rent free.
-All too often, otherwise it goes to the tourists and students.
+If grandma’s house is nice and comfortable, not mosquito-infested, light-starved, or plopped in the midst of choking throngs of tourists, her grandchild often lives there rent-free.
+Otherwise, it all too often goes to the tourists and students.

 Rental Diaries